 White Cane Safety Day

-White Cane Safety Day in the U.S. White Cane Safety Day was first officially observed when President Lyndon Johnson first proclaimed the day in 1964.
-White Cane Safety Day is observed yearly with the president signing a proclamation.
+White Cane Safety Day in the U.S. was first officially recognized in 1964 by President Lyndon Johnson.
+This day is commemorated annually with a presidential proclamation.

 While sticks and canes had been used for centuries as tools to help blind people navigate safely, James Biggs from Bristol, England, claimed to have invented the white cane in 1921.
 The movement to recognize the white cane as a travel safety tool for blind people started in France in 1931.
 That same year, Peoria, Illinois issued the first ordinance for white cane travel.
 Read peer advisor Steve Kelley’s post to learn more about the day’s history and why it was started.